-Following the extensive renovation of this Fulham home, its courtyard garden regained valuable essence, masterminded by an inspirational, architectural team.
+Following the extensive renovation of this Fulham home, its courtyard garden regained valuable essence, masterminded by an inspirational architectural team.
 The patio tiles selected by the architect were fully integrated throughout four distinct outdoor spaces, while a hardwood deck defines dynamic transition between the kitchen and courtyard, enhancing depth, and leading the eye towards a focal point waterfall.
-We often tweak design blueprints during construction, yet this plan was landscaped to its original layout, where the result of cohesive, client-designer exchange of courtyard garden ideas exceeded our expectations when we returned to reshape the roof terrace.
+We often tweak design blueprints during construction, yet this plan was landscaped to its original layout, where the result of a cohesive client-designer exchange of courtyard garden ideas exceeded our expectations when we returned to reshape the roof terrace.

 Developers' construction of new urban rooftops, within London penthouse apartments, often lacks landscaping imagination.
-Here, at Kings Chelsea, we reutilised existing plain slabs by reorientating the layout at an angle, and replacing every fourth line with a lilac band of sandstone.
-The renewed roof terrace space regained expansiveness, while a dining table fits snugly along this grid, augmenting a pristine series of clean details.
+Here, at Kings Chelsea, we reutilised existing plain slabs by reorientating the layout at an angle, while replacing every fourth line with a lilac band of sandstone.
+The renewed roof terrace space regained expansiveness, where a dining table fits snugly along this grid, augmenting a pristine series of clean details.
 Often, when our clients relocate into a brand-new apartment, this sensible approach provides a long-term solution by sustaining long-lasting outdoor essence.

 This intimate, secluded rooftop garden forms a distinct focal point, perched atop a private drive in North London.
-The outdoor space presents warm entrance ambience, expressed with minimalist lines, while providing a diverse hub for wildlife.
-We developed a new tree planter detail by folding its top flange inwards at an angle to echo the perimeter walls' brick element and plant a Maple specimen below the edge.
+The outdoor space presents a warm entrance ambience, expressed with minimalist lines, while providing a diverse hub for wildlife.
+We developed a new tree planter detail by folding its top flange inwards at an angle to mimic the perimeter walls' brick element, and plant a Maple specimen below the edge.
 The square planter appears effortlessly balanced, designed wider than its height, where a neutral colour palette across the roof garden is in tune with surrounding woodland.
 The planter's hue and Paperbark maple trunks complement a natural roof terrace planting scheme, amid an architectural, contemporary rooftop landscape.

-This complex waterfall took a while to develop, yet once its layout was fully rationalised, a refined detail design process enabled smooth installation.
-As with many water features, the uniformity of flowing water across varying granite finishes was tricky to accomplish, where slightly tilting the stones assured a dynamic, elegant flow.
+This complex waterfall took a while to develop, yet once its layout was rationalised, a refined detail design process enabled a smooth installation.
+As with many water features, the uniformity of flowing water across varying granite finishes was tricky to accomplish, where slightly tilting the stones assured a dynamically elegant flow.
 For this unique waterfall to succeed both visually and technically, an integral background and suitable foliage were essential.
-A rendered wall forms a solid backdrop, while sculptural Eucalyptus and Chusan palm trees enhance balance with captivating silhouettes, texture and outdoor lighting, which soften the structure.
+A rendered wall forms a solid backdrop, while sculptural Eucalyptus and Chusan palm trees enhance balance with captivating silhouettes, textures and outdoor lighting, which soften the structure.
 For our client, passionate about all things aquatic, the sense of flowing water fulfilled an ultimate vision – realised in its minutiae across a fluid spectrum!

 6 roof terrace